graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 }
 ```

 Documents are stored in an array on the `DocumentStore` keyed by the GraphQL type.
-Based on the previous example a basic store could like:
+Based on the previous example a basic store containing our document could look like:

 ```js
 {